 Some failed rhino/horned demon exploration.
 I think it should be more of a sturdy, chunky thing, with a nice charge look to it.

 I'm thinking that Diablo's appearance (and stats) should vary depending on which difficulty that you play on.
-If the player arrives late (Nightmare) then there's a quest where an earlier hero has failed (Normal) and Diablo took his/her body (upgraded from the kid).
+If the player arrives late (Nightmare) then there's a quest where an earlier hero has failed (Normal) and Diablo took his/her body (upgraded from the kid) (final hero becomes the wanderer?).
 This way a M/F Diablo design could be used.
 As the player starts a new difficulty, the game will have to pretend that the hero just arrived to town.
 Maybe some quest items need to be renamed (Butcher's Cleaver -> Nasty Cleaver).
 The player could be asked to pack up his items before starting a new game because in D1 items are persistent and the entire world is the stash (iirc).
 In Diablo 1, I think restarting the game resets the full campaign, so it's not played like D2 where saving and loading repopulates all areas.
 I like D1's persistence.
 The game could perhaps offer difficult shortcuts for powerful heroes doing boss runs.
-At Hell difficulty, perhaps the player's level progression is slower so the bosses could be more equal in power, making runs on each boss more feasible.
+At Hell difficulty, perhaps the player's level progression is slower so the bosses could also be more equal in power, making runs on each boss more feasible.

 I've written about the toy test that I do elsewhere (LEGO Project IIRC).
 Basically, if I feel to put one of my designs to the test, I try to imagine it sitting on my table as a toy.
 Is it worth the desk space or do I put it away?
 There are some caveats to this test though.